kennyfrc/nnue-networks/README.md

 ## Fixed NPS testing results

 An interesting observation from my fixed NPS testing is that if you pool together 1200, 1500, and 2300 in a 50k nps tournament (used `tc=40/60`), the estimated elos perfectly arrange themselves into 1200 and 1500.
-Only the 2300 net is different, but we can chalk it up to "grandmasters search deeper anyway".
-Added Shredder pegged at 1500 elo to provide a baseline.
+Only the 2300 net is different, but if you search on full nodes (see next test), then the elos start to look better.
+I've only tested on 180 games, so probably with more datapoints, the gaps will look right.
+Also added Shredder pegged at 1500 elo to provide a baseline.
 Book used is noomen 30.

 ```
 Rank Name                          Elo     +/-   Games   Score    Draw